Honorary Degree Committee

 Chair, Honorary Degree Committee

-Director of the Global Leadership Center
+Director of the Global Leadership Center and War and Peace Program

 Assistant Professor, Global Studies